 - Ruby: Add Spans

-If you want to add instrumentation to your framework as a head start, check out Instrument Your Framework.
+If you want to add instrumentation to your framework as a head start, check out Auto-Instrument Your Framework.

 Once you’ve completed your instrumentation, be sure to check out your Instrumentation Quality score.